C++ Loops

 First while loop

-Lets take a look as a while loop that prints Hello World
+Lets take a look as a while loop that prints Hello World 5 times:

 While control flow